-A worker who has a work-related permanent impairment is entitled to a non-economic (NEL) benefit based on the degree of his/her work-related permanent impairment determined by the decision-maker.
+A worker who has a work-related permanent impairment is entitled to a non-economic loss (NEL) benefit based on the degree of their work-related permanent impairment determined by the decision-maker.
 The decision-maker uses a prescribed rating schedule, all relevant health care information in the claim file and, if required, a report from an independent medical assessment, to determine the degree of permanent impairment.

 If a condition other than the work-related injury/disease is contributing to the total degree of impairment to the area, the degree of impairment caused by the work-related injury/disease is determined.